Soft Optimal Stop For 99% Guarantee

 One possible implementation: uniform use case

 We don't know anything about the target market, so let's assume that the scores of the candidates are uniformly distributed, from worse (0.0) to best (1.0).
+(See Annex B for an adaptation to non-uniform score distributions).

 For a relatively small total number of candidates LENGTH=100 (for many scenarios, of a realistic order of magnitude), and various soft_factor values, here are the corresponding implementations: